 Decoding the Budget Through a Feminist Lens

+“The work women do, the care economy, is the backbone on which the mainstream economy rests.”

 The Union Government unveiled its budget for the financial year 2023-2024 — and emphasized women empowerment as a key highlight.
-To read between the lines of the budget through a feminist lens, The Swaddle’s Rohitha Naraharisetty spoke to Prof. Vibhuti Patel, who was a Former Professor at the Advanced Center for Women’s Studies, Tata Institute of Social Sciences.
+To read between the lines of the budget through a feminist lens, The Swaddle’s Rohitha Naraharisetty spoke to Professor Vibhuti Patel, who was a former professor at the Advanced Center for Women’s Studies, Tata Institute of Social Sciences.

 TS: What are facts about women’s economic lives that the budget routinely overlooks?
 Is this year any different?

 VP: First of all, the budget overlooks the gender gap in five important areas.
 One, we still have an adverse sex ratio.
 Second is education — right from school to college education, there is a big gender gap.
-Third is employment — the work participation of women has been continuously declining from 2013 when it was 37% — now it is 19%.
+Third is employment — the work participation of women has been continuously declining since 2013, when it was 37% — now it is 19%.
 Economic independence is the minimum necessary condition for a woman to lead a dignified life.
 Fourth is decision making — you’ll see one finance minister, but in her whole team, you don’t see any gender economists.
-There is no dearth of gender economists or women who have dedicated their whole life to bringing gender into the mainstream but they are still not consulted.
-Fifth is gender based violence which has escalated so much.
-Whether it was last year’s budget or this year’s, it only focuses on supply side economics and growth, but growth per se doesn’t translate to welfare or empowerment.
+There is no dearth of gender economists or women who have dedicated their whole life to bringing gender into the mainstream, but they are still not consulted.
+Fifth is gender-based violence which has escalated so much.
+Whether it was last year’s budget or this year’s, it only focuses on supply-side economics and growth, but growth per se doesn’t translate to welfare or empowerment.

 We need affirmative action for responsiveness to all intersectional vulnerabilities, especially for Dalit and Adivasi women.
-Women from these minorities and also working class women, have hardships especially in the post Covid19 scenario and amid inflation, extremely high youth unemployment.
-So I think it is not only the allocation, but also how you design the programme that is equally important.
+Women from these minorities, and also working-class women, have hardships, especially in the post-Covid19 scenario and amid inflation, and extremely high youth unemployment.
+So I think it is not only the allocation, but also how you design the program that is equally important.

 TS: This year, the budget for women and children’s development increased by 267 crores as compared to last year.
 At the outset, should women and child development be clubbed together in budget planning?
 What are the implications of this?